zillding/gampic/frontend/views/site/pages/info.md

 should use relation query

-use cookie to store social info in order to login
+use cookie to store social info in order to login (cookie will store user profile info on the local machine which will cause security issue)

-should use case sensitive for username
+should i assume each user has only one twitter account? i think should make this assumption